- Dentistry in the COVID-19 Era: A Look at Dental Offices

-Dentistry in the Era of COVID-19: A look at Dental Offices
+Dentistry in the COVID-19 Era: A Look at Dental Offices

 The COVID 19 pandemic has created a worldwide crisis, and the US is certainly not exempt from this virus's consequences.
 However, dentistry is uniquely positioned to address the ramifications of the virus due to its significant history of providing consistently safe health care and including actions that it has taken to address other serious viruses such as hepatitis.
 Regular use of gloves, masks, disposable gowns, protective eyewear for both providers and patients, and continual routine disinfection and sterilization of all equipment and operatories has been a hallmark of dentistry for 50 years.